Distal median nerve dysfunction

 For other causes, treatment may involve any of the following:

-- Medicines to control nerve pain
+- Medicines to control nerve pain (such as gabapentin or pregabalin)

 - Treating the medical problem causing nerve damage, such as diabetes or kidney disease